vladrosant/vladrosant/README.md

 ---

-Contact me if you feeling academic in your pants
+**Contact me if you feeling academic in your pants**.
+No, really, please do.